b0-system/b0/README.md

 B0 describes:

-* The build environment.
+* Build environments.
-* The software configuration, build and testing.
+* Software configuration, build and testing.
-* Source or binary artefacts deployments.
+* Source or built artefacts deployments.
 * Development life-cycle procedures and actions.

-B0 is built on top of the simple and powerful B00 build library that treats build tools as deterministic memoizable functions.

-The B00 build model provides arbitrary build abstraction and reliable, efficient incremental rebuilds.
-The B00 library can be (and has been) used on its own to devise domain specific build systems.
+B0 also provides the B00 build library which provides abitrary build abstraction with reliable and efficient incremental rebuilds.
+The B00 library can be – and has been – used on its own to devise domain specific build systems.

 B0 is distributed under the ISC license.
 It depends on [cmdliner][cmdliner].